Deploying a YDB cluster on virtual or bare-metal servers

 sudo systemctl start ydbd-testdb

-- Run additional dynamic nodes on other servers to ensure database availability.
+Run additional dynamic nodes on other servers to ensure database scalability and fault tolerance.

 Initial account setup